anthonyjdella/personal-website/anthonyjdella/content/blog/rogue-dev-purposely-breaks-software.md

 Marak was upset that corporations were using his open-source software and not paying for it.
 It's basically that simple.
 He posted an [article on his blog](https://web.archive.org/web/20210628030444/https://marak.com/blog/2021-04-25-monetizing-open-source-is-problematic).

+#### Who is Right?

+Most developers are against Marak and his actions, however some are supportive.
+GitHub and NPM actually suspended his account for this.
+Some supporters argue that these corporations have no right, because it's his personal software.
+What do you think?

 #### How Do You Fix It?

 If your software was using `colors`, you would have to revert to the previous (non-broken) version.
-But because of this developer's poor work, you should definitely use another package instead.
+But because of this developer's outburst, you should definitely use another package instead.
 [Chalk](https://github.com/chalk/chalk) is another alternative that is recommended.

 It's really important to have a dependency management system in place for your projects.
 Tools like [Snyk](https://snyk.io/), or [SonarQube](https://www.sonarqube.org/) will help you detect dependency issues so you can quickly resolve them.